+- 2.2.2 Regional landscape areas are managed to optimise economic, social, recreational and ecosystem services to the region. - > 2.2.3 Inter-urban breaks are protected from development that diminishes their function.

-Policies The proposal will represent an economic benefit to the 2.2.2 Regional landscape areas are managed to ptimise economic, social, recreational and ecosystem services to the region. area as it is facilitating the construction of a major infrastructure facility.
-The supplies required to service the temporary camp site are likely to be purchased from local suppliers and the increase in population over time will increase revenue within the region as a whole.
-2.2.3 Inter-urban breaks are protected from development that diminishes their function.
-The establishment of the temporary mine construction camp is the catalyst for a significant influx of permanent residents in the future.
-The proposed mine facility is intended to operate for a period of 90 years and during this time it is expected that region will experience significant economic benefits.
+The proposal will represent an economic benefit to the area as it is facilitating the construction of a major infrastructure facility.
+The proposed rail line is essential to the operation of a major mine facility that is intended to operate in the region for 90 years.
+The influx of employment and income present within the region during this timeframe is considered to be extensive.

 Given the isolated nature and the fact that the camp is directly related to a mining development, the proposal will have no impact upon the provision of inter-urban breaks and will not undermine the role of the existing centres within the region.
 The significant distance from the site to the existing major centres ensures that the role of permanent accommodation within these localities will not be jeopardised.